aaguilarss/cardiogram/README.md

 #### Errors

 A global variable called `*ignore-errors*` controls if a test invokes the debugger on error or not.
 It's set to `nil` by default.
-When set to `t`, errors will be ignored but sill be reported.
+When set to `t`, errors will be ignored but sill reported.
 A test with an error is a failed test.

 ```common-lisp